Reminiscence and Alzheimer’s Disease

 Memory, Reminiscence and Alzheimer’s Disease

 Many people with progressive memory disorders are much more comfortable talking about earlier memories.
 Because the area of the brain that stores memories long term is affected later in the disease’s progression, the affected person will know more about her life when she was 40 years younger than she knows about what has happened this week.
+This is part of the reason that reminiscence and Alzheimer’s can be such powerful therapy.
 A person with Alzheimer’s disease, for example, might have a detailed and lucid conversation about something that happened after the war (World War II or the Korean War) than what he or she had for breakfast, or experienced at the theater the night before.

 In a strict sense, reminiscence therapy involves discussing and sharing memories, reviewing and evaluating those memories, and re-capturing the emotions and feelings that are an integral part of those memories.
 This process can be done one-to-one or in groups.
 However, when reminiscing with someone with dementia it is often better to take a less formal approach, and one-to-one can be preferable to group reminiscence, especially for people in more advanced stages.
 You may want to eliminate the evaluation and review part and focus on the emotions inherent in the memories.
 The activity should be enjoyable and nonthreatening, and talking and sharing is not even a strict requirement.
 Never try to force the conversation, but you may have to lead it by making suggestions, like, “Do you remember what you were doing when Neil Armstrong landed on the moon?”
 Props or aids are also a good way to initiate and sustain the process.